hballington12/goad/README.md

 <div align="center">

 > **📖 Reference Paper**
-> If you use this code, please cite:
+> If you use this code in your work, please cite:
 > [A Light Scattering Model for Large Particles with Surface Roughness](https://doi.org/10.1016/j.jqsrt.2024.109054)
 > *H. Ballington, E. Hesse*
 > [JQSRT, 2024](https://www.journals.elsevier.com/journal-of-quantitative-spectroscopy-and-radiative-transfer)